danielabel/trades/README.md

 ## Testing and changing

-To run the tests - excecute the following command
+To run the tests - execute the following command
 ```
 pipenv run test
 ```